by Guest Blogger . September 29th, 2011

 – Figure out how many bytes you can edit

 Ryan Bayron is an SEO intern at online marketing agency WrightIMC.
 He has found his niche within the company as the resident graphic designer, primarily focused on infographics and PPC landing pages for clients.
-Currently pursuing a BFA at the University of Texas at Arlington, he is passionate about animation, and has experience producing both live action and animated short films.
-He also teaches private music lessons to support his wife, who is pursuing her career as a high school English teacher.
+Currently pursuing a BFA at the University of Texas at Arlington, he is passionate about animation and has experience producing live-action and animated short films.
+He also teaches private music lessons to support his wife, pursuing her high school English teaching career.
 Check his site here.